 The aggregate supply curve is a tad trickier because it is believed to change over time.
-In the long run, it is thought to be vertical at $Y{nrl}$ , the natural rate of output concept introduced in Chapter 22 "IS-LM in Action".
+In the long run, it is thought to be vertical at Y{nrl} , the natural rate of output concept introduced earlier.
 In the long run, the economy can produce only so much given the state of technology, the natural rate of unemployment, and the amount of physical capital devoted to productive uses.